Skip to main content

 We are looking for fellow travelers to join us in this exploration.
 If you know this territory deeply, we’d love to hear how these ideas come alive and what makes them practical in your life and world.

-A good place to start is our Music catalog, where the research meets its first public expression, and our Song Suggestion Feature, where you can map a personal experience, imbalance, or moment of growth onto a sign.
-That mapping is itself a form of collaboration: each suggestion is a data point that teaches us where the tradition is thin or the present is changing.
-You can also find us here:
+A good place to start is our Music catalog, where this research meets its first public expression.
+In our Song Suggestion Feature, you can map a personal experience, an imbalance, or a moment of growth onto a specific astrological sign.
+That mapping is itself a form of collaboration: each human suggestion is a new data point that teaches us where the historical tradition is thin, or where the present is changing.